+There are limited private education lenders loaning for certificate programs/continuing education hours.
 Private education loans are privately loaned from lenders outside of federal loan borrowing.
-Students enrolled in at least half-time DNAP Completion coursework are eligible to apply for private loan funds.
-Private or alternative loans require a separate application, credit check, multiple disclosures and a self-certification form.
+Private or alternative loans require a separate application, credit check, multiple disclosures, and a self-certification form.
 This is performed each time you borrow for a new loan period.
+MTSA encourages serious and deliberate consideration before making any borrowing decision.
+Examine all options.
+The Office of Financial Aid will not certify any loan application without the student attending an entrance orientation and any amount that exceeds the cost of attending.

 MTSA has no preferred lender list or arrangement and does not endorse any loan product or service.
-Students may apply directly with any lender that they choose.
+Fellows may apply directly with any lender that they choose.